raki123/counterfactuals/README.md

                                         * c2d               : uses the c2d compiler.
                                         * miniC2D           : uses the miniC2D compiler.
                                         * pysdd             : uses the PySDD compiler.
-    --evidence          -e  NAME,PHASE  add evidence NAME:
+    --evidence          -e  NAME,VALUE  add evidence NAME:
-                                        * the evidence is negated if PHASE is `True`.
+                                        * the evidence is not negated if VALUE is `True`.
-                                        * the evidence is not negated if PHASE is `False`.
+                                        * the evidence is negated if VALUE is `False`.
-    --intervene         -i  NAME,PHASE  intervene on NAME:
+    --intervene         -i  NAME,VALUE  intervene on NAME:
-                                        * the intervention is negative if PHASE is `True`.
+                                        * the intervention is not negated if VALUE is `True`.
-                                        * the intervention is not negative if PHASE is `False`.
+                                        * the intervention is negated if VALUE is `False`.
     --query             -q  NAME        query for the probability of NAME.
     --decos             -ds SOLVER      set the solver that computes tree decompositions to SOLVER:
                                         * flow-cutter       : uses flow_cutter_pace17 (default)